Friday fire results in felony charge against Mandan man

 Morton County authorities have charged a man with starting a fire upwind of a Mandan housing development on a day when wind gusts reached 20 mph.

-Dallas Lang, 40, of Mandan, was arrested Friday afternoon.
+Dallas Lang, 40, of Mandan, was arrested March 12.
 He is accused of starting a fire north of Third Street Southeast, east of 11th Street Southeast and about the distance of a football field south of Meadowlands Park, according to a police affidavit.
 The fire did not reach the homes.

 Police and firefighters responded to the area about 1:30 p.m.
 Lang was at the scene when officials arrived.
 He told police he started the fire to stay warm the night before but insisted that he had extinguished it.